scipy-conference/scipy_proceedings/papers/kristen_thyng/thyng.rst

 .. introduce and motivate Lagrangian tracking

 Drifters are used in oceanography and atmospherics *in situ* in order to demonstrate flow patterns in the fluid they are in.
 For example, in the ocean, drifters will often be deposited on the surface and allowed to passively be transported with the flow, reporting their location via GPS at regular intervals.
 In this way, drifters are gathering data in a Lagrangian perspective.
-GIVE EXAMPLES OF IN SITU DRIFTER DATA AND WHAT CAN BE LEARNED
+For example, [LaCasce2003]_ goes through analysis of a set of drifters in the Gulf of Mexico, using the drifter tracks to better understand the dynamics of the underlying circulation fields.

 Lagrangian trajectory modeling is a method of moving parcels through a fluid based on numerically modeled circulation fields.
-GIVE EXAMPLES OF NUMERICAL DRIFTERS AND WHAT CAN BE LEARNED
+This approach enables analysis of many different drifter experiments for a much lower cost than is required to gather one relatively small set of drifters.
+Additionally, the inherent limits to the number of drifters that can reasonably be used *in situ* can lead to biased statistics [LaCasce2008]_.
+In one study, numerical drifters were used to understand where radio-nuclides from a storage facility would travel if accidentally released [Doos2007]_.
+Drifters are also used in on-going response work by the Office of Response and Restoration in the National Oceanic and Atmospheric Administration (NOAA).
+Using model output made available by various groups, workers will use their tool (GNOME) to simulate drifters and get best estimates of predicted oil transport [Barker2000]_.

 Numerical drifters may be calculated online, while a circulation model is running, in order to use the highest resolution model-predicted velocity fields available in time (on the order of seconds to minutes).
 Often, however, Lagrangian trajectories are calculated offline, using the velocity fields at the stored temporal resolution (on the order of minutes to hours).

 A given drifter's trajectory is calculated using velocity fields that are not perfectly resolved in space, either, given any numerical model grid's spatial resolution.
 To move the drifter, the velocity fields must be extended to the drifter's location, which in general will not be colocated with all necessary velocity information.
 Many Lagrangian trajectory models use interpolation in space to accomplish this, and may use low or high orders of interpolation.
 The algorithm discussed in this work has a somewhat different approach.

-WANT A LAGRANGIAN TRAJECTORY MODEL TO PERFORM AS BEST AS POSSIBLE, BUT SHOULD ACKNOWLEDGE THE MANY SOURCES OF ERROR
+Note that there are many sources of error in simulating Lagrangian trajectories.
+For example, the underlying circulation model must be capturing the dynamics to be investigated, and be sampled often enough to represent what was simulated originally.
+On top of that, the Lagrangian trajectory model must properly reproduce the transport pathways of the system.
+Having the best Lagrangian model cannot make perfect drifter paths, but we should try to use the algorithm that is best formulated in order to make this part of the process as strong as possible.

 .. introduce TRACMASS with links to places it has been used

 TRACMASS is a Lagrangian trajectory model that runs natively on velocity fields that have been calculated on a staggered Arakawa C grid.
-Originally written about 2 decades ago, it has been used in many applications.
-APPLICATIONS OF TRACMASS
+Originally written about 2 decades ago, it has been used in many applications (*e.g.*, [Doos2007]_).

 .. introduce TracPy

 The core algorithm for TRACMASS is written in Fortran for speed, and has been wrapped in Python for increased usability.
-This code package together is called TracPy.
-LINK TO GITHUB AND DOI
+This code package together is called TracPy (https://github.com/kthyng/tracpy).
+LINK TO DOI

 TRACMASS